 I needed to run to the bank and deposit some checks.
-Since the bank was only about 4 miles away, I decided to scoot down the road on my scooter, the Genuine Buddy 125.
+Since the bank was only about 4 miles away, I decided to scoot down the road on my Genuine Buddy 125.
 As I pulled out of my garage, my neighbor was backing out and she stopped to say hello.
 Her first words to me were (with a slight hint of insistence), “Where’s your helmet?”
-After clearing my throat I gave a rather ambiguous response and she indicated that I really should be wearing my helmet, “especially around here” (we live in a retired community where most drivers’ attenuation skills are not so high!).
-After a friendly exchange, my neighbor took off and so did I; without my helmet.
+After clearing my throat I gave a rather ambiguous response and she indicated that I really should be wearing my helmet, “especially around here” (we live in a retired community where most drivers’ attenuation skills are not always high!).
+After our friendly exchange, my neighbor took off and so did I; without my helmet.

 Not a few blocks from my home I realized that the checks to deposit were left behind.
 So, I turned around and headed back to my house.
 In the brief moments while riding without my helmet, I realized that my neighbor, being the kind and gentle soul that she is, had only my best interests in mind and her admonishment was reasonable.
 When I returned to my house, I retrieved the checks, stuffed them in my pocket, and donned my helmet before taking off for the bank.